Mianmo-project/mask-models/README.md

 How to choose a design?

-- Design 1 is faster to build
+- Design Julie is faster to build
 - Design origami is the most complete
 - Design 3 is better for large faces

-## Design 1 - mask with sewing at nose/center level - sewing pattern made from the hand
+## Design Julie - mask with sewing at nose/center level - sewing pattern made from the hand

 Original design of masks by [Julie Foucre](https://www.instagram.com/julie_jfo/).
 The video below describes all the steps to build your own masks with you have some sewing experience and the required equipments.